-P-3 Pattern 1: When ensemble prediction systems suggest sensitivity of TC-related forecast metrics (e.g., track, intensity, and structure) in/near the inner core [i.e., R≤105 n mi (≤195 km)], fly any standard pattern that provides symmetric coverage (e.g., Figure-4, Rotated Figure-4, Butterfly, P-3 Circumnavigation).
+P-3 Pattern 1: When ensemble prediction systems (and NRL COAMPS-TC adjoint system when available) suggest sensitivity of TC-related forecast metrics (e.g., track, intensity, and structure) in/near the inner core [i.e., R≤105 n mi (≤195 km)], fly any standard pattern that provides symmetric coverage (e.g., Figure-4, Rotated Figure-4, Butterfly, P-3 Circumnavigation).
 P-3 legs should be extended to reach the radius of 34 kt winds whenever possible [R~125 n mi (~230 km) for Atlantic hurricanes] and/or to sample sensitivity targets.

-G-IV Pattern 1: When ensemble prediction systems suggest sensitivity of TC-related forecast metrics (e.g., track, intensity, and structure), fly a non-standard pattern that will vary from storm to storm and be defined by regions that are identified using model targeting techniques.
+G-IV Pattern 1: When ensemble prediction systems (and NRL COAMPS-TC adjoint system when available) suggest sensitivity of TC-related forecast metrics (e.g., track, intensity, and structure), fly a non-standard pattern that will vary from storm-to-storm and be defined by regions that are identified using model targeting techniques.
 These patterns will typically resemble a Lawnmower pattern and can be flown at any time during the mission, including during the ferries to/from the storm.
-The over storm or near storm portion of the pattern could incorporate the following standard patterns: Figure-4, Rotated Figure-4, Butterfly, Lawnmower, Square Spiral, G-IV Circumnavigation, G-IV Star, or G-IV Star with Circumnavigation.
+The over-storm or near-storm portion of the pattern could incorporate the following standard patterns: Figure-4, Rotated Figure-4, Butterfly, Lawnmower, Square Spiral, G-IV Circumnavigation, G-IV Star, or G-IV Star with Circumnavigation.
 In order to maintain consistency with NOAA NHC operational Synoptic Surveillance missions, an outer circumnavigation at R=180 n mi (335 km) should also be flown.
 If time and conditions permit, a second inner circumnavigation is also desirable.
 This inner radius should be the smaller of the following two radii:

-- 1. 90 n mi (165 km)- the standard inner radius used by NHC - 2.
+- 1. 90 n mi (165 km), the standard inner radius used by NHC. - 2.
 NHC's analyzed R34 winds multiplied by 1.5 (addresses storms with small R34 winds).
 For reference, an observed value of R34 for a small Atlantic hurricane is 50 n mi (90 km), equating to a G-IV inner circumnavigation radius of ~75 n mi (~140 km).

 G-IV Pattern 2: When 2 or more TCs (or invests) are interacting with each other, fly a multi-part pattern in addition to G-IV Pattern 1 which focuses on the non-priority TC in the interaction.
 This pattern must be flown in coordination with P-3 and G-IV sampling for the priority TC.
 The plans will vary depending on the interacting TCs, their distance apart, and mission turn-around time.
-The two parts include symmetric, storm-centered sampling of the near-TC/outer-core conditions (R≥90-105 n mi (≥165-195 km)), and sampling in the joint environment through which the TCs are interacting.
+The two parts include symmetric, storm-centered sampling of the near-TC/outer-core conditions ($R \ge 90-105$ n mi ($\ge 165-195$ km)), and sampling in the joint environment through which the TCs are interacting.

-Links to Other Mature Stage Experiments/Modules: This experiment can be flown in conjunction with nearly all HFP Genesis, Early, and Mature Stage experiments.
+Links to Other Early Stage Experiments/Modules: This experiment can be flown in conjunction with nearly all HFP Genesis, Early, and Mature Stage experiments.
 P-3 and/or G-IV GPS dropsonde targeting can also be performed during ferries to/from targets of interest (e.g., African easterly wave, invest or TC).

-Analysis Strategy: Guidance from ensemble prediction systems (e.g., ECMWF and HWRF) will be used to compute the sensitivity of TC-related forecast metrics (e.g., track, intensity and structure) and will be used to guide GPS dropsonde sampling of the TC and its environment.
+Analysis Strategy: Guidance from ensemble prediction systems (e.g., ECMWF, GEFS, and HAFS) (and NRL COAMPS-TC adjoint system when available) will be used to compute the sensitivity of TC-related forecast metrics (e.g., track, intensity and structure) and will be used to guide GPS dropsonde sampling of the TC and its environment.
 Retrospective data denial experiments will be conducted post mission to assess the impact of the GPS dropsonde, TDR, and HDob data on model forecasts of TC track, intensity and structure.